Mussutresta/Code-Sleep-Python/README.md

 ### Prime number finder

-The implementation of Sieve of Eratosthenes is used to find prime numbers.
+The implementation of Sieve of Eratosthenes is one of the most efficient ways to find primes which are smaller than a number say n, where n is usually less than 10 million.
+A list of numbers greater than one and less than or equal to n is created.
+The multiples of all primes less than or equal to square root of n is then struck off.
+The numbers that are left are the primes.

+Sieve's key distinction from trial division is to sequentially test each number for divisibility by each prime number.

+This method can be used to find primes in arithmetic progresions.

 ![](https://i.pinimg.com/564x/cc/c7/55/ccc7554b4ae9ee9781b752832224f3ef--sieve-of-eratosthenes-prime-factorization.jpg)